 The e-info team frequently assists our mass torts and industry-wide litigation group by overseeing electronic discovery, establishing client-specific secure extranet systems and maintaining our paperless document management system, brief bank and expert/transcript databases.

 Our mass torts and industry-wide litigation attorneys belong to and support a wide variety of organizations, including the American Bar Association; New York State Bar Association; New York Trial Lawyers Association; New York Women’s Bar Association; Defense Research Institute; Council on Litigation Management; American Society of Law, Medicine & Ethics; American Society for Pharmacy Law; American Pharmaceutical Association; American Association of Nurse Attorneys; National Association of Insurance Women; American Chemical Society; The Sedona Conference; and the Emerging and Environmental Claims Managers Association.
-Because our attorneys constantly monitor developments in their areas of expertise, they are regularly asked to author articles for, and deliver speeches to, these and other groups on topics related to past experience, as well as emerging issues such as climate change litigation, “greenwashing” and nanotechnology.
+Because our attorneys constantly monitor developments in their areas of practice, they are regularly asked to author articles for, and deliver speeches to, these and other groups on topics related to past experience, as well as emerging issues such as climate change litigation, “greenwashing” and nanotechnology.

 Non-Legal Professional Services through our Subsidiary